United Nations: Membership

-In addition, there are two non-member observer states of the United Nations General Assembly: the Holy See (which holds sovereignty over Vatican City) and the State of Palestine.
+In addition, there are two non-member observer states: the Holy See and Palestine.
 The Cook Islands and Niue, both states in free association with New Zealand, are full members of several UN specialized agencies and have had their "full treaty-making capacity" recognized by the Secretariat.

-Indonesia was the first and the only nation to withdraw its membership from the United Nations, in protest to the election of Malaysia as a non-permanent member of the Security Council in 1965 during conflict between the two countries.
-After forming CONEFO as a short-lived rival to the UN, Indonesia resumed its full membership in 1966.
+Indonesia was the first and the only nation that attempted to withdraw its membership from the United Nations, in protest to the election of Malaysia as a non-permanent member of the Security Council in 1965 during conflict between the two countries.
+After forming CONEFO as a short-lived rival to the UN, Indonesia resumed its membership in 1966.

 Group of 77

-The Group of 77 (G77) at the UN is a loose coalition of developing nations, designed to promote its members' collective economic interests and create an enhanced joint negotiating capacity in the UN.
+The Group of 77 (or the G77) at the UN is a loose coalition of developing nations that is designed to promote its members' collective economic interests and create an enhanced joint negotiating capacity in the UN.
 Seventy-seven nations founded the organization, but by November 2013 the organization had since expanded to 133 member countries.
-The group was founded 15 June 1964 by the "Joint Declaration of the Seventy-Seven Countries" issued at the United Nations Conference on Trade and Development (UNCTAD).
+The group was founded 15 June 1964 by the "Joint Declaration of the Seventy-Seven Countries" issued at the United Nations Conference on Trade and Development (or the UNCTAD).
 The group held its first major meeting in Algiers in 1967, where it adopted the Charter of Algiers and established the basis for permanent institutional structures.
 With the adoption of the New International Economic Order by developing countries in the 1970s, the work of the G77 spread throughout the UN system.
-Similar groupings of developing states also operate in other UN agencies, such as the Group of 24 (G-24), which operates in the IMF on monetary affairs.
+Similar groupings of developing states also operate in other UN agencies, such as the Group of 24 (or the G-24), which operates in the IMF on monetary affairs.

 Objectives

+The overarching strategy of the United Nations is captured in the United Nations Common Agenda.

 Peacekeeping and security

 The UN, after approval by the Security Council, sends peacekeepers to regions where armed conflict has recently ceased or paused to enforce the terms of peace agreements and to discourage combatants from resuming hostilities.
 Since the UN does not maintain its own military, peacekeeping forces are voluntarily provided by member states.
-These soldiers are sometimes nicknamed "Blue Helmets" for their distinctive gear.
+These soldiers are sometimes nicknamed "Blue Helmets" because they wear distinctive blue helmets.
 Peacekeeping forces as a whole received the Nobel Peace Prize in 1988.